Eight great swimming spots to escape the Swiss summer heat

 From urban swimming in downtown Geneva, Zurich or Bern, to sandy coves and dramatic Alpine lakes, there is something for swimmers (and sunbathers) of all stripes.

-To celebrate the summer, we have a put together a short list of some of the country's best swimming locations.
+Here is a short list of some of the country’s best swimming locations.

 Lake Cauma (Graubünden)